When it comes to threats in cyberspace, is it fair to say “what’s past is prologue”?

 Avoiding large scale disasters in cyberspace requires a shift in thinking.
 While individual companies are responsible for securing themselves, it is no longer possible for any one company to “go it alone” and defend itself without real-time insight of what attacks are happening against others.

 The current landscape of threat intelligence platforms (TIPs) and tools can assist with the aggregation of external threat feeds from thousands of open source feeds or proprietary intelligence providers inside an organization.
 But this siloed approach creates a noisy false sense of security, and does little to protect or incentivize actual intelligence exchange and collaboration across teams, tools, and companies.
 These platforms lack the technology needed to scale real-time exchange between companies that can discern market risk, and identify what has immediate value to security operators.

 While the government is hamstrung by bureaucracy and regulations, the private sector has the imperative to determine its own destiny when it comes to threat intelligence sharing.
 This isn’t a pipe dream; we’re seeing organizations like the Cloud Security Alliance and OASIS take steps towards this new era of intelligence exchange today.

 We must continue to lay the groundwork for a secure exchange network across the private sector so that we can avoid future large-scale hacks.

 Check out the two-day Dark Reading Cybersecurity Crash Course at Interop ITX, May 15 & 16, where Dark Reading editors and some of the industry's top cybersecurity experts will share the latest data security trends and best practices.

-Paul Kurtz is the CEO and cofounder of TruSTAR Technology.
+Paul Kurtz is Executive Chairman and Co-founder of TruSTAR Technology.
 Prior to TruSTAR, Paul was the CISO and chief strategy officer for CyberPoint International LLC where he built the US government and international business verticals.
-Prior to CyberPoint, Paul was the managing partner ...
+Prior to CyberPoint, Paul was the ...
 View Full Bio